 1. When the UE needs to send uplink data for longer data transfers, the UE sends a Resource Establishment Request containing the Context Cookie.

-2. Upon receiving the Context Cookie, in order to cater for scenarios where the UE may have moved from the original location where the Context Cookie was created, determines if it is capable of verifying the Context Cookie (e.g. the Context Cookie was generated by the functional entity that receives it).
+2. Upon receiving the Context Cookie, and in order to cater for scenarios where the UE may have moved from the original location where the Context Cookie was created, the network determines if it is capable of verifying the Context Cookie (e.g. the Context Cookie was generated by the functional entity that receives it).
 If not, it requests the Context Cookie verification from the functional entity that generated it, otherwise it directly verifies the Context Cookie.
 Upon successful verification, the network re-establishes the UE context.
-This may include, for IP data transfers, re-establishing context in the AN, the CP Function and in the serving UP-GW, including QoS based on the UE context stored in the cookie.
+This may include, for IP data transfers, re-establishing context in the AN, the CP-CN Function(s) and in the serving UP-GW, including QoS based on the UE context contained in the cookie.

 3. The UE transmits the PDUs.

+4. The network may create and deliver a new Context Cookie to the UE.
+This may happen e.g. due to the UE mobility (e.g. the UE may have moved between different areas of an AN or to a different AN) or expiration of the Context Cookie.
 When the UE becomes idle, the network then releases the context information again.